-Oceans 11, (2001)

 Here are a four lessons to consider about Ruben’s list:

 1) Make meaningful connections before you need them.
 You should try to get to know people before you need to know people.
-Trust is earned over time.
 I am not suggesting cheesy or pushy efforts to aggrandize yourself to people in the “right” circles.
-That is creepy.
+As Jimmy Fallon would say, “EW”.
 I am suggesting reaching out to people and make connections.
 Just get to know others and be known to others.
 You never know when your name may come up.

 2) You should try to help people for no good reason.
-I recommend a “helping without hustling” approach.
+I am recommending a “helping without hustling” approach.
 Don’t help people because you expect favors in return.
 Help is not a baseball card to be traded.
-A favor might be returned, but it might not.
+The favor might be returned, but it might not.
 Don’t do it for a return payment.
 Help others for no good reason.

 3) Help other people because someone helped you when you did not deserve it.
 You will never be able to adequately repay all the good things that others have done on your behalf.
 But try anyway.
 Don’t just return kindness, but create an opportunity to help someone completely different.